mlcousek/FiniteAutomatons/Thesis/Thesis/Finite Automata Simulator Project/Projects/FiniteAutomatons/Views/Views.md

-Here are Shared Views and viesws for [[Controllers]] it take care of visualization of application.
+Here are Shared Views and views for [[Controllers]] it take care of visualization of application.